-However, Pappas said he thinks the movie should be rereleased because of its historical significance.
-He said it should be prefaced, and closed, with present-day statements.
+The movie doesn't reveal whether it takes place before or after the Civil War, and never refers to blacks on the plantation as slaves.
+James Pappas, associate professor of African American studies at the State University of New York at Buffalo, said he thinks the movie should be rereleased because of its historical significance, but that it should be prefaced and closed with present-day statements.